kjeffreys/cookbook-app-api/README.md

 app/app/settings.py

 **NOTE**:
-The current state should create an error b/c in TDD, we want to make sure any tests fail first, which is currently happening in app/core/tests/test_models.py for the unit test: test_create_user_with_email_successful(self):
+The original state should create an error b/c in TDD, we want to make sure any tests fail first, which initially did in app/core/tests/test_models.py for the unit test **test_create_user_with_email_successful(self):**

-Here is the error:
+Leaving this error example for TDD understanding.
+However, in future commits understand that TDD is used to make tests fail at first, but the new files added for commit are updated to not fail _prior_ to add/commit, thus protecting the repo's integrity. i.e. just b/c we don't keep adding tests that fail, doesn't mean it wasn't done first and then the tests/code were altered to make the test pass.
+This is important to understand b/c without failing first there is no assurance the test is actually working for the intended functionality tests.
 ```
 ======================================================================
 ERROR: test_create_user_with_email_successful (core.tests.test_models.ModelTests)